 Joy, pain, and prayer

 Through the Psalms, we learn about the importance of prayer and the acknowledgment of pain, as well as the power of praise and fulfillment of prophecy.
-Note how Psalms corresponds particularly well with Isaiah, Zechariah, and God's covenant with David in 2 Samuel 7.
+Note how the Psalms correspond particularly well with Isaiah, Zechariah, and God's covenant with David in Chapter 7 of 2 Samuel.

 Teaching the Word

-Focusing on the Hebrew Bible, Book 1 in Psalms reminds readers to remain faithful to God's covenant and look forward to the Messiah's first and second coming.
+Focusing on the Hebrew Bible, Book 1 reminds readers to remain faithful to God's covenant and look forward to the Messiah's first – and second – coming.

 Hope and a Future

-Book 2 continues the momentum of prophecy and prayer, encouraging the Jewish people to look towards a future king and a new Jerusalem for all believers.
+Book 2 continues the momentum of prophecy and prayer, encouraging the Jews to look ahead towards a future King and New Jerusalem for all believers.